Spring Cleaning Tips

 - Clear out debris from gutters.
 Plan on spending extra time here, especially if nearby tree leaves tend to collect there.

-- Hose down or power wash your home’s exterior and doors; touch up paint where needed as well.
+- Hose down or power wash your home’s exterior and doors; touch up the paint where needed as well.

 - Wash window and door tracks.
 Don’t forget the windows!